SirVeggie/sd-browser/README.md

 `ALL`: Condition matches whole prompt (and folder name) instead of only the positive
 Example: `red hair AND NOT ALL girl|boy` (girl or boy not mentioned in any part of the prompt)

+## Live
+Opens a fullscreen image to always show the latest image.
+(The browser polls for new images every 5 seconds)
+Works as a bigger preview view when used alongside the webui.

 ## Flyout sidebar

 You can use the flyout to embed the stable diffusion webui, so you can use it seamlessly without switching tabs/applications on mobile.
 You can change the url of the webui in the settings if necessary.

+## Slideshow
+Cycles through images in order every 4 seconds.

+## Hotkeys
+You can use the arrow keys to cycle through images while in fullscreen.

 ## Mobile